 This Southwest dressing uses mayo and is seasoned with tons of Southwest spices.
 Think of dressing that's flavored with a taco seasoning blend.

 While it might be a simple recipe, it has quite a few applications.
 Take a look at my tips section for a few ideas.
-Well, shall we get started?

 - After that, toss everything together in a mixing bowl and grab a fork or a whisk.

 Creamy Southwest Dressing Tips:

 - What is Southwest sauce made of?
 That depends upon who's making it.
 For example, many of the commercial or store bought varieties use water and oil as the base and then add similar spice combinations.
 On the other hand, I tend to use mayonnaise as the base ingredient, then add my lime juice and seasonings.
 Whether you prefer homemade with mayo or store bought, with oil, is up to you.

 - I see a lot of questions of Google concerning the calories in Southwest dressing.
 Once again, that varies based on the ingredients.
-Our dressing is around 65 calories for two (2) tablespoons.
+Our dressing is around 65 calories for two tablespoons.

-You can use this dressing as a dipping or finishing sauce or, for pasta salads, and sandwiches.
+- You can use this dressing as a dipping or finishing sauce or, for pasta salads, and sandwiches.
 Additionally, you could swap out the mayonnaise for olive oil and make it into a meat marinade for beef, chicken, or fish.

-- 1 Cup Mayonnaise
+- 1 cup mayonnaise

-- Use immediately, or place the dressing in an airtight container in the refrigerator for up to three (3) days.
+- Use immediately, or place the dressing in an airtight container in the refrigerator for 3-4 days.